What Is Programmatic Advertising? (Meet Your Programmatic Marketing Guidebook)

-The benefit of programmatic advertising, however, is that your team has more time to dedicate to improving your ads.
+One of the biggest benefits of programmatic advertising, however, is that your team has more time to dedicate to improving your ads.
 Time spent previously on manual ad bidding, for example, can now get directed towards assessing and upgrading your ads.

 Why not choose an ad strategy that gives you more time to create better ads?